Vesicovaginal fistula: History

 The healing process of the VVF procedure is still arduous.
 To have a successful recovery from the surgery, it must be successful on the first attempt.
-Dr. J. Marion Sims' operations on African-American enslaved women showcase the dangerous nature of the procedure.
+Sims's operations on African-American enslaved women showcase the dangerous nature of the procedure.
 There still have not been clear instructions on how to properly recover from the procedure other than taking prescribed antibiotics.